benday-inc/git-repo-sync/README-for-nuget.md

 ### Suggestion: Put your repo config file into a cloud storage provider
 I think you're going to want to use your repo config file (aka. your list of repositories) across multiple machines.
-My suggestion is that you create that file in a directory that's sync to a cloud storage provider like OneDrive or Dropbox.
+My suggestion is that you create that file in a directory that's synced to a cloud storage provider like OneDrive or Dropbox.

-### Why does the tool ask you for a source code diretory?
+### Why does the tool ask you for a source code directory?
 This tool is meant to be usable across OS platforms.
 The directory path where you store your source code is going to be completely different if you're working on Windows, Mac, or Linux -- but the list of git repositories that you care about is probably the same.